 Aaron: What was it about Alien that made you laugh through it?
 That it was just cheesy to you?

 I don’t know.
 I mean it was probably my eight-year-old self.
-You have a difference sense of humor at that age.
+You have a different sense of humor at that age.
 I don’t know.
 I just thought it was funny – like the Alien popping out and I mean now like I said now I would completely freak me out.
 I have no clue why I laughed.

 Eric: Like kids have that thing for slime and gore and stuff when they’re playing yeah.